Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz

 \section{Phase noise tolerance}

-In the first instance, BER measurements were taken with the experimental arrangement shown in Fig.~\ref{ExpArr} for varying optical power injected to the UTC-PD.
-To see the penalty associated with higher-linewidth lasers, ECL\#2 was replaced by a distributed feedback (DFB) laser in the Rx RAU to see the penalty associated with a high level of phase noise.
-For both lasers, the frequency modulation (FM) noise spectrum of the 10 $\mu$s signal received at the ONU (i.e., including all sources of phase noise throughout the link) was measured when no data was being transmitted.
-The received tone was digitized and processed digitally offline (down-converted,filtered and resampled) before estimating the white frequency noise component and the Lorentzian linewidth \cite{Fatadin2013DifferentialLasers}.
+In the first instance, BER measurements were taken with ECL\#2 feeding both the Tx RAU and Rx RAU.
+Then ECL\#2 was replaced by DFB\#1 in the Rx RAU to see the penalty associated with a high level of phase noise.
+For both lasers, the frequency modulation (FM) noise spectrum of a 0.5 ms signal received at the ONU (i.e., including all sources of phase noise throughout the link) was measured when no data was being transmitted.
+The received tone was digitized and processed digitally offline (down-converted, filtered and resampled) before estimating the white frequency noise component and the Lorentzian linewidth \cite{Fatadin2013a}.
 In Fig~\ref{FM noise comp}, the FM noise spectrum for each arrangement is shown.
-Linewidths of 67 kHz and 359 kHz were estimated when using ECL\#2 and the DFB laser, respectively, at the Rx RAU.
+Linewidths of 28 kHz and 359 kHz were estimated when using ECL\#2 and DFB\#1, respectively, at the Rx RAU.
 Note that the parameter affecting the performance of a PNC algorithm is the linewidth (which is calculated from the FM white noise) as discussed in \cite{Kikuchi2011}.
 The distortions caused by the lower-frequency FM noise are taken care by the FOE block.
 Here, however, we focus the analysis on the PNC algorithm.

-To provide a reference for comparison, transmission experiments were also carried out using the blind PNC technique described in \cite{Pfau2009Hardware-efficientConstellations}.
-This algorithm has been reported to achieve "nearly optimum linewidth tolerance" \cite{Zhou2014EfficientProgress} and, thus, is a good reference for comparison.
+To provide a reference for comparison, transmission experiments were also carried out using the blind PNC technique described in \cite{Pfau2009a}.
+This algorithm has been reported to achieve "nearly optimum linewidth tolerance" \cite{Zhou2014a} and, thus, is a good reference for comparison.
 The disadvantage of this algorithm, on the other hand, is its high implementation complexity, which arises from the high number of test phases required to produce an accurate estimation.
-In our case, 32 test phases were employed, as this is the lowest number that achieves optimum performance for 16 QAM.
-When using this algorithm, the IQ optical modulator at the CO was biased at null as no reference pilot was needed.
-Note that, apart from the intrinsic complexity of the PNC algorithm, a separate FOE algorithm is required when using this approach (unlike in the pilot tone-assisted technique).
-Here, a fast Fourier transform (FFT)-based algorithm was employed for FOE \cite{Selmi2009AccurateSystems}.
+For 16-QAM, for example, 32 test phases are required.
+A hardware complexity comparison between the two PNC schemes can be found in \cite{Morsy-Osman2011}.
+When using this algorithm, the IQ optical modulator at the CO was biased at null (since no reference pilot is needed) and a FOE based on the FFT was employed \cite{Selmi2009}.